Building from Source¶

 For many C programs, which many of the GNU coreutils are written in, you'll

-either use gcc
+either use gcc or cmake.

-For example, if we were to compile Bash from source, we'd use make
+For example, if we were to compile Bash from source, we'd use make.

-First we'd clone the repository (or download it in .tar.gz
+First we'd clone the repository (or download it in .tar.gz format).

-file within the repository, we must run the
+According to the README file within the repository, we must run the

-program, then run make
+./configure program, then run make to compile bash.

-There is also an INSTALL
+There is also an INSTALL file containing installation instructions for

-further instructions, which says to run make install
+further instructions, which says to run make install after compiling with

-to install Bash and Bashbug.
+make to install Bash and Bashbug.

 Then we've successfully built and installed Bash from its source code.